varun2264/MNProximityManager-Android-SDK/README.md

 ## Api usage

 The key principle that has driven the api design has been that the integration required the minimum code possible on the App's side, making the integration a painless process.
 In order to accomplish this goal, a lot of hard work is done by _APM_ under the hood.
-Focussing on the visible side of the api, there exists a first-class citizen in the SDK which internally forwards to other components your api requests and orchestrates their outputs, the _MobiquityManager_ facade class.
+Focusing on the visible side of the api, there exists a first-class citizen in the SDK which internally forwards to other components  api requests and orchestrates their outputs, the _MobiquityManager_ facade class.
 This is the class you will be dealing with most of the time and next sections show off it's main responsabilities and method calls.

 ###Connecting to the underlying service